codegoalie/blog/content/post/2013-03-16-zeus-gem-error-panic-runtime-error-invalid-memory-address-or-nil-pointer-dereference.markdown

 ---
-layout: post
-title: "Zeus gem error: \"panic: runtime error: invalid memory address or nil pointer dereference\""
-date: 2013-02-12
-comments: true
 categories:
 - HowTo
 - Self-Reference
+comments: true
+date: 2013-02-12
+layout: post
+title: 'Zeus gem error: "panic: runtime error: invalid memory address or nil pointer dereference"'
 ---

 I was getting this error and the <a href="https://github.com/burke/zeus">excellent Zeus rails environment loader gem</a> was crashing making it a huge bummer to dev.